Todd Peretz is entering his 20th season as head coach of the Mitchell College men’s basketball program in 2018-19.

 Peretz earned his bachelor’s degree from Eastern Connecticut State University in general studies with a concentration in physical education.
 He played collegiately at Rhode Island College after graduating from East Lyme High School.

 In addition to coaching basketball, Peretz coaches men's golf at Mitchell and spent eight years at the helm of the men's and women's cross country programs.
-He also serves as the scheduling coordinator for the department of athletics and is an adjunt instructor at the college.
+He also serves as assistant athletic director and an adjunt instructor at the college.

-He currently resides in Niantic, CT with his wife, Denise, and son, Tyler.
+He currently resides in Waterford, CT with his wife, Denise, and son, Tyler.